Skip to main content

 Direct File is not cost effective.

-• The IRS estimated that the Direct File program would cost taxpayers between $64 and $249 million annually based on their estimates, yet the Government Accountability Office (GAO) subsequently found that these estimates had no supportive documentation.
+• The IRS estimated that the Direct File program would cost taxpayers between $64 million and $249 million annually based on its estimates, yet the Government Accountability Office (GAO) subsequently found that these estimates had no supportive documentation.

 • Cost estimates provided by the IRS did not include startup and development costs, the labor cost of 400 taxpayer service employees, the cost of integrating with state governments, or the cost of scaling up to handle a variety of tax situations.